villhei/elixirtut/elixir_web/app/chapters/basic_types.md

 ## <a name="basic_types"></a>Basic types

-Basic types and their typing formats.
+The primitive types in Elixir are a bit different from imperative languages.
+Like most functional languages, Elixir introduces a simple syntax for tuples and lists.
+Let's take a look at some common types and their typing formats.

 ```elixir
 iex> 1          # integer